Alpha Globin (HBA1 and HBA2) Sequencing and Deletion/Duplication

-Lavender (EDTA), pink (K2EDTA), or Yellow (ACD Solution A or B).
+Lavender (EDTA), pink (K2EDTA), or yellow (ACD solution A or B).

-- Transport 3 mL whole blood.
+Transport 3 mL whole blood.
 (Min: 2 mL)

-results from mutation of a single alpha2 globin gene (-/) and is clinically asymptomatic (silent carrier).
-Alpha (0) thalassemia (trait) is caused by mutation of both alpha2 globin
+Alpha thalassemia is caused by decreased or absent synthesis of the hemoglobin alpha chain resulting in variable clinical presentations.
+Alpha (+) thalassemia results from variants of a single HBA2 globin gene (-a/aa) and is clinically asymptomatic (silent carrier).
+Alpha (0) thalassemia (trait) is caused by variants of both HBA2 globin

-Incidence: Carrier frequency in Mediterranean (1:30-50), Middle Eastern, Southeast Asian (1:20), African, African-American (1:3).
+Incidence: Carrier frequency in Mediterranean (1:30-50), Middle Eastern, Southeast Asian (1:20), African, African American (1:3).

 Inheritance: Autosomal recessive.